danielaparker/jsoncons/README.md

 [UndefinedBehaviorSanitizer (UBSan)](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) diagnostics are enabled for selected gcc and clang builds.

+jsoncons is now integrated with [Google OSS-fuzz](https://github.com/google/oss-fuzz), with coverage for all parsers and encoders.

 ## Building the test suite and examples with CMake

 [CMake](https://cmake.org/) is a cross-platform build tool that generates makefiles and solutions for the compiler environment of your choice.
 On Windows you can download a [Windows Installer package](https://cmake.org/download/).
 On Linux it is usually available as a package, e.g., on Ubuntu,